callenb/callenb.github.io/_posts/2019-10-15-esther-solomons-was-my-great-grandmother.md

 In the meantime...

-{% img /images/1921/BLOG_19210709-UK-INWARD-esther_killas.jpg 100% "Esther Solomons arrives in Liverpool as Esther Killas in 1921" title: "Esther Solomons arrives in Liverpool as Esther Killas in 1921" %}
+{% include image.html url="/images/1921/BLOG_19210709-UK-INWARD-esther_killas.jpg" dimensions="width='100%'" caption="Esther Solomons arrives in Liverpool as Esther Killas in 1921" %}

 The above is the first of three documents regarding a journey Esther made from Canada to London.
 It is a UK incoming passenger list showing Esther arrived in Liverpool on 4 July 1921.
 It says she intends staying at her mum's house in 1 Regal Place, Whitechapel.
 She gives her occupation as a Dressmaker and has also managed to shave a few years off her age from 39 to 31!

 The most interesting part is she lists Canada as her country of last permanent residence, but England as her intended future permanent residence.
 Could it be she intended to stay in England?

-{% img /images/1921/BLOG_19210929-UK-OUTWARD-esther_killas.jpg 100% "Esther Killas leaves Southampton for Canada in 1921" title: "Esther Killas leaves Southampton for Canada in 1921" %}
+{% include image.html url="/images/1921/BLOG_19210929-UK-OUTWARD-esther_killas.jpg" dimensions="width='100%'" caption="Esther Killas leaves Southampton for Canada in 1921" %}

 If Esther had planned to stay England when she arrived in July, she had changed her mind and set off back to Canada from Southampton on 29 September 1921.
 She had everything the same as on her arrival except her intended future redidence was now Canada.